ximion/limba/README.md

 # Getting started with Limba
 ## Running Limba applications
-In order to run Limba applications, you will need a Linux kernel supporting OverlayFS.
+In order to run Limba applications, you will need a Linux kernel supporting OverlayFS[1] and multiple OverlayFS layers.
-This is at least Linux 3.18[1].
+This is at least Linux 4.0.

 Applications installed with Limba will nicely integrate with your desktop-environment, and should not look different from native applications.